Hands up, who’s bought tyres based on looks rather than functionality?

 As mentioned above, tyre manufacturers don’t issue a statement that says “Our touring motorcycle tyres will be good for 10,000 miles.”

-And that’s because these tyres are being used on a whole manner of bikes, in a variety of conditions, on numerous surfaces, in different climates, and on bikes that are ridden by individual riders.
+And that’s because these tyres are being used on a whole manner of bikes, in various conditions, on numerous surfaces, in different climates, and on bikes ridden by individual riders.

 It would be impossible for them to give us a direct recommendation.